TeaSpeak/TeaWeb/setup_windows.md

 ```shell script
 npm start web
 ```
-This will also spin up a temporary web server where you could testout your newest changes.
+This will also spin up a temporary web server where you could test out your newest changes.
 The server will by default listen on `http://localhost:8081`

 ### 2.6 You're ready